A Guide to Lighting Glass Display Cases: Types, Pros, and Cons

 • Adds height and weight to the case

-Best used for: Displays requiring large, even washes of light and easy maintenance access.
+Best used for: Cases requiring broad, even lighting with safe maintenance access.

 Key Conservation Considerations

-• Control heat and light exposure by venting heat away from the case and using UV filters
+• Vent heat away from the display and use UV filters where needed

 Conclusion

-The lighting system chosen for a glass display case affects both visitor experience and long-term preservation.
-Fibre optic lighting offers the highest conservation performance, LEDs provide flexibility and affordability, and traditional lighting options are increasingly limited by heat, UV emissions, and energy concerns.
+The choice of lighting directly affects both visitor experience and long-term preservation.
+Fibre optic systems offer the highest conservation performance, LEDs provide versatility and efficiency, and traditional lighting options are increasingly limited by heat, UV output, and environmental concerns.
+Thoughtful planning helps ensure that lighting enhances displays without putting collections at risk.